 Am I aware of your presence throughout my day, Lord?
 Do I set aside time to give you all my attention?
 How would you like me to connect with you?
 When can I make this work in my week/day?
-Do I have a prayer-time I need to refresh (reading about it and living it with renewed attention)?
+Do I have a prayer-practice in need of refreshing (reading about it, living it with renewed attention)?